andrebergvind/exercise-student-cognitive-performance-analysis/README.md

 The productivity score recorded a mean of 3.37, and a median of 3.5, making it one of the lowest average perceived factors following exercise.
 Generally, the majority of the population seemed to be neutral about its outcome after exercise.
 The standard deviation however, recorded 0.741, suggesting that opinions are divided regarding this matter.

 ### Motives score
-This recorded the lowest mean of 2.81, and median of 3, indicating that the majority did not agree with academic productivity being a reason for why they exercise.
-The standard deviation, however, show the highest variability of 0.996, suggesting that there is a strong disagreement in the population.
+With the lowest mean of 2.81, and median of 3, the motives score indicated that the majority did not agree with academic productivity being a reason for why they exercise.
+The standard deviation, however, showed the highest variability of 0.996, suggesting that there is a strong disagreement in the population.
 The large variation tells us that the population perceive different motives for why they exercise, with some participants strongly agreeing, and other strongly disagreeing with the idea that their physical activities are driven by their academic productivity goals.

 ### General Impact score
 The general impact score showcased the second most consistent values due to the lowest standard deviation recorded, 0.591.
 The mean of 4.01 and median of 4, indicates that the majority of the participants generally perceive exercise as having a positive impact on their cognitive behaviour, long term well-being, and overall academic achievements.